-Bahrain foreign minister says Lebanon under Hizballah's 'total control'
+Bahrain foreign minister says Lebanon under 'total control' of Hizballah

 Bahrain's foreign minister alleged on Sunday that Lebanon under the "total control" of Hizballah, in a speech at an Arab League meeting called by Saudi Arabia.

 Sheikh Khalid bin Ahmed al-Khalifa called on countries such as Lebanon "where Hizballah is a partner in government to carry their responsibility", referring to the group as "terrorists".